What Is -12 As A Rational Number

 Visualizing rational numbers can make them more intuitive.
 Use number lines or pie charts to represent fractions and understand their relative sizes.

 Imagine a number line.
 Integers are evenly spaced points on the line.
-Rational numbers fill in the gaps between the integers.
-For example, 1/2 is halfway between 0 and 1, 3/4 is three-quarters of the way between 0 and 1, and so on.
+Plus, rational numbers fill in the gaps between the integers.
+As an example, 1/2 is halfway between 0 and 1, 3/4 is three-quarters of the way between 0 and 1, and so on.
 This visual representation can help you understand the density of rational numbers on the number line.

 Tip 4: Explore Real-World Applications